mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 ## Federation
 ### MRF policies

-!!! note
+!!!
+Note
     Configuring MRF policies is not enough for them to take effect.
 You have to enable them by specifying their module in `policies` under [:mrf](#mrf) section.

 #### :mrf_simple
 * `media_removal`: List of instances to strip media attachments from and the reason for doing so.
-* `media_nsfw`: List of instances to tag all media as NSFW (sensitive) from and the reason for doing so.
+* `media_nsfw`: List of instances to tag all media as NSFW (sensitive) from, and the reason for doing so.
 * `federated_timeline_removal`: List of instances to remove from the Federated Timeline (aka The Whole Known Network) and the reason for doing so.
 * `reject`: List of instances to reject activities (except deletes) from and the reason for doing so.
-Additionally prevents activities from being sent to that instance.
+Additionally, prevents activities from being sent to that instance.
-* `accept`: List of instances to only accept activities (except deletes) from and the reason for doing so.
+* `accept`: List of instances to only accept activities (except deletes) from, and the reason for doing so.
-* `followers_only`: Force posts from the given instances to be visible by followers only and the reason for doing so.
+* `followers_only`: Force posts from the given instances to be visible by followers only, and the reason for doing so.
 * `report_removal`: List of instances to reject reports from and the reason for doing so.
 * `avatar_removal`: List of instances to strip avatars from and the reason for doing so.
 * `banner_removal`: List of instances to strip banners from and the reason for doing so.